rafalp/Misago/README.rst

     python manage.py runserver

-If nothing is wrong with your setup, developer server will start enabling you to visit 127.0.0.1:8000 in your browser and see incomplete page from Misago.
+If nothing is wrong with your setup, developer server will start, enabling you to visit 127.0.0.1:8000 in your browser and see (incomplete) forum index.

 Bug reports, features and feedback